Blupo/Color/docs/api/color.md

 - `y: number` [0, 1]
 - `k: number` [0, 1]

+For an explanation on CMYK, you can read the [Wikipedia article](https://en.wikipedia.org/wiki/CMYK_color_model) on it.
+The RGB-CMYK conversions are naive and do not take color profiles into account.

 ---

 ### Temperature

 - `kelvin: number`

 For best results, use temperatures in the range [1000, 40000].
+The RGB-Temperature conversions are on based on Neil Bartlett's [color-temperature](https://github.com/neilbartlett/color-temperature).

 ---